DeanoBurrito/northport/README.md

 There are also a few useful settings under the build config section (in the root makefile):
 - OPTIMIZATION_FLAGS: does what you'd expect, just a macro with a nice name.
-- INCLUDE_DEBUG_INFO: set to 1 to have gcc add debug info to the kernel, 0 if not needed.
+- INCLUDE_DEBUG_INFO: set to true to have gcc add debug info to the kernel, false if not needed.

 # Project layout
 Each of sub-projects are in their own folder: